Alan Arkin

 He was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his role as Zoltan Karpathein in CBS medical drama television series Chicago Hope (1997) in episode "The Son Also Rises".

-He was nominated for the Primetime Emmy Award and a Golden Globe Award for Best Supporting Actor for his role as Norman Newlander in Netflix comedy drama series The Kominsky Method (2918- ).
+He was nominated for two Primetime Emmy Awards for Outstanding Supporting Actor in a Comedy Series and two Golden Globe Awards for Best Supporting Actor – Series, Miniseries or Television Film for his role as Norman Newlander in Netflix comedy drama series The Kominsky Method (2018–2019).

-St. Elsewhere (1983) NBC medical drama series in role as Jerry Singleton
+St. Elsewhere (1983) NBC medical drama series as Jerry Singleton

-Harry (1987) ABC comedy series in role as Harry Porschak
+Harry (1987) ABC comedy series as Harry Porschak

 He voiced J. D. Salinger in Netflix animated series BoJack Horseman (2015-2016).